Search blog

 I need to study harder to pass the TOEIC test.

-Note: Do not use "to V" as a substitute for the negative form of In Order To.
+Note: Do not use "to" as a substitute for the negative form of In order to sentence.

 2. So as to

-"So as to" is similar to In Order To and means "to" or "so that."
+"So as to" has a similar meaning to in order to and expresses purpose.
+It is typically used in more formal contexts.
 This phrase is used in sentences to express the purpose of an action that has been mentioned, and it can also be used to connect two clauses with the same subject.

 S + V + so as (not) to + V(inf) = to do something...